Biography

 Examiner.com is a dynamic entertainment, news and lifestyle network that serves more than 20 million monthly readers across the U.S and around the world.
 The website featured Mr. Pournazeri’s historic concert at the Nokia Theatre in L.A.

-Islamic Republic News Agency (IRNA) is the official news agency of the Islamic Republic of Iran, controlled by the Iranian Ministry of Culture and Islamic Guidance.
+IR Agency (IRNA) is the official news agency of the of Iran, controlled by the Iranian Ministry of Culture and Islamic Guidance.
 IRNA has 60 offices in Iran and 30 more in various countries around the world and publishes seven dailies and periodicals.
 On its official website, IRNA featured Mr. Pournazeri’s album “Hard Makeup”, and discusses his extraordinary career.

 SFGate is the Hearst-owned website sister-site of the San Francisco Chronicle and the go-to online source for all news and entertainment related to the Bay Area.
 With a Pulitzer Prize and 22 million readers each month, the SFGate publishes a moment-by-moment, 360 degree view of San Francisco that is wildly reflective of right now for the most mobile and social audience in the country.
 The website highlighted Mr. Pournazeri’s concert with the legendary Persian Musician Mohammad Reza Shajarian for Mr. Pournazeri’s “Colors of Transcendence” album and tour.